victorcabral182/victorcabral182/README.md

 # 👋 Hello, I'm Victor!

 ## About me
 Currently, I'm a frontend developer at Globalsys, where I use my skills in HTML, CSS, and JavaScript to create responsive interfaces.
-I have a special passion for modern libraries like React and frameworks like Next.js, which make web development more efficient and powerful.
+I really like to use React and frameworks like Next.js, which make web development more efficient and powerful.

 Additionally, I am proficient in design tools such as Tailwind and Material UI.